ProfShibe/Archcraft-Battery-Icon-Remover/README.md

 If you want to change the text it displays as after running it, replace all the newly made files with the backups and run it again.

-**To fix the background color on the "Default" Theme: navigate to .config/openbox/themes/default/polybar/modules.ini and replace content-background = ${color.BACKGROUND3} (should be under your custom text near the top) with content-background = ${color.ALTBACKGROUND}**
+**To fix the background color on the "Default" Theme for Openbox: navigate to ~/.config/openbox/themes/default/polybar/modules.ini and replace content-background = ${color.BACKGROUND3} (should be under your custom text near the top) with content-background = ${color.ALTBACKGROUND}**
+**For BSPWM do the same except in the BSPWM directory and change it to content-background = ${color.BACKGROUND} instead**